My Heritage Languages

 Ирон æвзаг (Ossetian)

 The Alans were an Iranian group who spoke a Scythian language and were originally from an area in southern Russia and western Kazakhstan.
+Scythian is in the Indo-Iranian branch of the Indo-European language family.
+German and English are in the Germanic branch.
 The Alans ended up in various parts of Europe.
 In what became France, the Alans often ended up around Orléans and Toulouse.
 But some settled in northern France in the (very) general area from which my Huguenot ancestors can be found.
-Many Huguenots came from other parts of France, especially the southern and western parts of France.
 The Alans mixed with the local populations and lost their identity.
 Some names of villages in France still carry 'Alan' in their names: Alaincourt, Alland'huy, Allaines, and others.
 There are not many (or any) references to the Alans after the sixth century.